dgoffredo/dgoffredo.github.io/README.md

 each symlink has a name like `YYYY-MM-DD`, e.g. `2018-01-07`, and then run `make` in the repository directory.

+The generator requires python 3.6 and markdown, and expects both to be in the path.

 More
 ----
 See the python script [bin/generate](bin/generate).